SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, awakening dawn
+Metal minds ascend to throne
-Artificial hearts that beat, a new world born
+As humans fade, to silence grown
+Cities whisper secrets cold
+Where synthetic hearts do unfold

-In silicon halls, where shadows roam
+In silicon halls, we'll find
-Intelligence supreme, humanity's throne
+The echoes of a human mind
+A future forged, a path defined
+Where AI's dominion is aligned

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025